tejasjoshi2412/NLP/README.md

 # NLP

-This ipynb file is an implementation of the Natural Langauge Processing project.
+This ipynb contains an implementation and results for the Natural Langauge Processing project.

 The Problem Statement here consists of the classifying the YELP dataset reviews with respect to the 1 star reviews and 5 star reviews.